Codecademy/docs/content/dart/concepts/map/terms/values/values.md

 ---
 Title: '.values'
-Description: 'Returns an iterable object including all the values in a specified Map.'
+Description: 'Returns an iterable object containing all the values in a specified Map.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'